SHK2805/computer-visoin-notes/notes.md

 * By combining convolutional layers, activation functions, pooling layers, and fully connected layers, CNNs can automatically learn hierarchical representations of images, leading to accurate and robust predictions.

+### Steps of CNN

+* The steps that happen in a Convolutional Neural Network (CNN):

+1. **Input Layer**: The input layer receives raw pixel data from an image.
+The size of the input layer corresponds to the image dimensions.
+2. **Convolutional Layer**: This layer applies convolutional filters to the input image to detect various features, such as edges, textures, and patterns.
+Each filter produces a feature map.
+3. **Activation Function**: After convolution, an activation function (commonly ReLU) is applied to introduce non-linearity into the model, allowing it to learn complex patterns.
+4. **Pooling Layer**: The pooling layer reduces the spatial dimensions (width and height) of the feature maps while retaining the most important information.
+This is typically done using max pooling.
+5. **Fully Connected Layer**: These layers are dense layers where every neuron is connected to every neuron in the previous layer.
+They are used to combine the features learned by the convolutional and pooling layers to make a final prediction.
+6. **Output Layer**: The output layer produces the final prediction.
+For classification tasks, this layer usually applies a softmax activation function to generate class probabilities.

+* These steps allow CNNs to automatically and efficiently learn features directly from raw image data, making them highly effective for image recognition and classification tasks.